Parto83/chapter-3-worksheet/README.md

     if x = 3
         print("You entered 3")

-The first mistake is that the int function should go in front of the input function to convert the input into an integer.
-The second mistake is that the if statement should use 2 equal signs otherwise is saying to assign x to a value of 3.
-The third mistake is that there should be a colon after the if statement.
+The first mistake: it needs to have a colon after the if statement.
+Second, it needs two equal signs ("=="), in other words x== 3.
+The third one is that it needs int fundtion: x = int(input("Enter a number: "))

  7. There are four things wrong with this code.
 Identify all four issues.
 (4 pts)